 As a global manufacturer of systems and equipment designed to move, measure, control, dispense and spray fluid and powder materials, our business is subject to various risks and uncertainties.
-Below are the most significant factors that could materially and adversely affect our business, financial condition and results of operations.
+Below are risk factors that could materially and adversely affect our business, financial condition and results of operations.